 Despite these precautions, and although we will do our best to protect your personal data, TFL cannot guarantee the security of information transmitted over the Internet or that unauthorised persons will not obtain access to personal data.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 7. International Data Transfers

-Please note that some of our service providers may be based outside of the European Economic Area (the “EEA”).
+Please note that, as your personal data may be shared with other companies within our group of companies, this may involve transferring it outside of the European Economic Area (EEA) and/or the United Kingdom (UK), including between the EEA and the UK.
+Please also note that some of our service providers may be based outside of the EEA or UK.
 These service providers may work for us or for one of our suppliers and may be engaged in, among other things, the fulfilment of your request for information and the provision of services or support services.

-Where we transfer your data to a service provider that is outside of the EEA we seek to ensure that appropriate safeguards are in place to make sure that your personal data is held securely and that your rights as a data subject are upheld.
+Where we transfer your data outside of the EEA and UK, we seek to ensure that appropriate safeguards are in place to make sure that your personal data is held securely and that your rights as a data subject are upheld.
 Transfers of personal data are made:

 - to a country recognised by the European Commission as providing an adequate level of protection; or

 - to a country which does not offer adequate protection but whose transfer has been governed by the standard contractual clauses of the European Commission or by implementing other appropriate cross-border transfer solutions to provide adequate protection.

 If you would like more information about how the mechanism via which your personal data is transferred, please contact us using the contact details provided below.